 On Trail Ridge Road, you can reach altitudes of several thousand feet in a matter of minutes.
 As such, you will notice rapid and drastic changes in vegetation and temperature.
 Trail Ridge Road reaches an elevation of 12,183 ft (3,713 km), something that cannot be said about many highways.
 What you will see will also depend on the season, especially when it comes to vegetation.
 For instance, wildflowers can only be seen for a few weeks each summer.

-It is worth mentioning that it is located in an area where the sun has plenty of access and, consequently, the road doesn’t have as much snow accumulation.
-More sun means the park service can generally open in May and only close in October.
-This is somewhat interesting (not to exaggerate with the interesting thing) in that it shows the central role that the road plays in the park and how different things would be without it.
-It is even more interesting (again, not to exaggerate) for travelers who are anxious to visit one of the famous parks from the Rockies during the months when access is difficult or impossible.
+In many ways, the climate in the alpine zone resembles the ones from the Alaskan and Canadian Arctic areas.
+Don’t expect a lot of snow though; Trail Ridge Road is located in an area where the sun has plenty of access and, as a consequence, this scenic road doesn’t have much snow accumulation.
+More sun means the park service can generally open in May and only closes in October.
+This is somewhat interesting in that it shows the central role that the road plays in the park and how different things would be if, for some reason, it would be closed for a longer period.

 Things To See While Driving Trail Ridge Road

 It is said that the best views are to be found above the tree line, as the trees do some masking.
 In the tundra area, known by the fancy name Trail to the Sky, you can see several valleys and peaks.
 For this reason, you will most likely regret if you don’t take a camera (or, at least, a smartphone).
 Some of the viewpoints that virtually everyone notices are Hidden Valley (good for seeing chipmunks), Mummy Range, Many Parks Curve, Grand Lake, and Rainbow Curve (good for seeing the Great Plains).
 Continuing west, the road crosses the Continental Divide at Milner Pass.